aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/presentation/save/_index.md

 ## save {#systemiostream-asposeslidesexportsaveformat}
-Saves all slides of a presentation to a file with the specified format.
+Saves all slides of a presentation to a stream in the specified format.

 ```python